Photo of author

 A transient ischemic attack (TIA) is a short episode of symptoms resembling a stroke.
 Since a TIA or “mini-stroke” only lasts a few minutes and doesn’t harm the brain permanently, it is frequently disregarded.
 However, this is a mistake, as a TIA may be a warning sign of a future stroke.
 With a TIA, blood … Read more

-Crohn’s disease is a type of inflammatory bowel disease that can affect any portion of the gastrointestinal (GI) tract but most commonly affects the small bowel.
+Crohn’s disease (CD) is a type of inflammatory bowel disease that can affect any portion of the gastrointestinal (GI) tract but most commonly affects the small bowel.
 It causes thickening and scarring, leading to obstruction, fistulas, ulcerations, and abscesses.
 Remissions and exacerbations characterize Crohn’s disease.
-Crohn’s disease originates from an inappropriate autoimmune response in the colon … Read more
+Crohn’s disease originates from an inappropriate autoimmune response in the … Read more

 Tracheostomy Nursing Diagnosis & Care Plan